 During deep sleep, the body secretes growth hormone - the main tool for muscle repair and building.
 Poor sleep = less growth hormone = less benefit from training and nutrition.

-- Consistent sleep and wake times.
+- Consistent bedtime and wake-up time.

 - Dark room at 18-20 degrees Celsius.

-- No screens an hour before sleep.
+- No screens an hour before bed.

 - Treat sleep apnea if present (especially if you snore).